usdigitalresponse/univaf/docs/runbook/README.md

 - **[Terraform Cloud][terraform-cloud]** manages checking and applying our Terraform configurations.
 - **GitHub actions** works in concert with Terraform Cloud to automatically deploy changes that land on the `main` branch.
     - The `ci` workflow publishes docker images to Amazon ECR.
-    - The `ui-deploy` workflow builds the UI and publishes it to GitHub pages (see below).
+    - The `deploy-archives-docs` workflow builds and publishes the documentation for UNIVAF's historical archives.
+After building, it publishes by storing the results in S3.
+    - The `deploy-tombstone` workflow publishes the [tombstone page](../../tombstone/) to GitHub pages.
 - **[Sentry][sentry]** tracks exceptions in our code.
 It also tracks warnings about unexpected content in the data we pull in from external sources (e.g. a new, unknown vaccine code), which is critical to keeping the service up-to-date and accurate.
 - **[DataDog][]** for general stats on our services.
 The most imporant of these is usually metrics on HTTP requests.
 Sometimes the server may be rejecting bad requests with a 4xx status code, and the dashboards in DataDog are the best place to see that happening since they might not trigger exceptions or other kinds of alerts.
 - **[1Password][1pw]** stores Important team and partner credentials in a shared *vault*.
-- **GitHub pages** hosts the demo UI at https://usdigitalresponse.github.io/univaf/.
-However, we don’t generally point everyday residents to this URL and are not aware of anybody using it in a production capacity — it’s intended a demonstration and testing tool for API consumers.
+- **GitHub pages** hosts the tombstone page that replaces the API server (site the production service has been shut down) https://getmyvax.org/.
 - **[Slack][slack-usdr]** for team communication.
 We have two channels in USDR’s Slack:
     - One for team discussion
     - One for errors and alerts from the above services.
 When there’s an incident, the alerts channel is usually how we find out about it.
 We typically start a thread based on the alert that was posted to the channel, so if you are looking for live discussion of an ongoing problem, check there first.